Visit Relativity Learning to explore additional learning opportunities for this topic.

 There are five field types in short message search conditions:

-Each field type works similarly to the standard Relativity field type of the same name.
-The exceptions are long text fields and True/False fields.
-In short message search conditions, long text fields are searched in a manner similar to dtSearch using the advanced text search syntax, while True/False fields are most similar to Yes/No but with the values of True and False instead.
+Each field type works similarly to the standard Relativity field type of the same name, as defined here.
+The primary exception is Long Text.
+In Short Message search conditions, the Long Text fields are searched in a manner similar to dtSearch using the advanced text search syntax.
+See Long text operators for more information.

 Searching Long Text in Short Message search conditions is done by entering text queries using the advanced text search syntax.
-The advanced text search syntax is a domain-specific language for searching Elasticsearch indexes using syntax similar to that of dtSearch.
+This allows you to search Elasticsearch indexes using syntax similar to that of dtSearch.

 Note: Not all dtSearch syntax is supported and there are some differences between how the advanced text search syntax and dtSearch behave.